sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 11    | supplemental      | The link references a software tag that the referencing tag supplements.
 Used on supplemental tags (see {{intro-lifecycle}}).
 {: #tbl-indexed-link-rel-values title="Link Relationship Values"}

-The values above are registered in the IANA "Software Tag Link Relationship Values" registry defined in {{iana-link-rel}}.
+The values above are registered in the IANA "Software ID Link Relationship Values" registry defined in {{iana-link-rel}}.
 Additional values will likely be registered over time.

 {: #indexed-link-use}
 ## Link Use Values